AltspaceVR/AltspaceSDK/README.md

 More documentation is available in the [AltspaceSDK Wiki], including Tutorials and Tips for Developers.

-Or dive info the source code, organized as follows:
+Or dive into the source code, organized as follows:
-* [src](src) - source code for this SDK; top-level files are requried by all Altspace web apps
+* [src](src) - source code for this SDK; top-level files are required by all Altspace web apps
 * [src/cursor](src/cursor) - Extends the Cursor API to implement per-object event dispatch, etc.
 * [src/sync](src/sync) - Synchronizes object transforms (position, rotation) between clients.
 * [src/helpers](src/helpers) - Convenience utilities for common tasks